TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/security-other.md

 Most customers can diagnose and resolve security issues using the following steps.

 * By default, all users can create and modify workspace objects—including folders, notebooks, experiments, and models—unless an administrator enables workspace access control.
-With workspace object access control, individual permissions determine a user’s abilities. **[This article describes the individual permissions and how to configure workspace object access control](https://docs.microsoft.com/azure/databricks/security/access-control/workspace-acl)**
+With workspace object access control, individual permissions determine a user’s abilities.
+[This article describes the individual permissions and how to configure workspace object access control](https://docs.microsoft.com/azure/databricks/security/access-control/workspace-acl).

 * Enable **[Secure Cluster Connectivity](https://docs.microsoft.com/azure/databricks/security/secure-cluster-connectivity)**, so that customer virtual networks have no open ports and Databricks Runtime cluster nodes have no public IP addresses.